 For many of us, Halloween can be a ghostly good time.
 Candy, costumes and frights in the night can be a lot of fun.
 Unfortunately, our pets don’t necessarily agree.
 For them it can be a stressful night that causes anxiety.
 North Shore Animal League America would like to offer some Halloween safety tips so pet lovers can enjoy their trick-or-treating and keep their animals safe.

 No treats for your animals.
 Candy, candy wrappers and decorations should be kept out of a pet’s reach.
-Chocolate can be toxic, and many sugar-free candies, gum and baked products contain Xylitol, a sweetener that is toxic to dogs.
+Chocolate can be toxic, and many sugar-free candies, gum and baked products contain Xylitol or Birch Sugar, a sweetener that is toxic to dogs.
+If you suspect that your pet has ingested something with Xylitol or Birch Sugar, call a veterinarian immediately.
 Tinfoil, cellophane and plastic candy wrappers can also be hazardous if swallowed.
-If you suspect that a pet has ingested Xylitol, call a veterinarian immediately.

 Beware of glow sticks.
 Often children carry glow sticks through the darkening streets to stay safe as they trick-or-treat.
 When they are brought inside, pets—especially cats—find them to be a lot of fun.
 However, if they are punctured the liquid inside, even though labeled non-toxic, is extremely bitter.
 A pet may become hyper and race around the house, and even begin drooling.